MicrosoftDocs/ATADocs/ATADocs/ata-capacity-planning.md

 &#42;Total number of packets-per-second on the domain controller being monitored by the specific ATA Lightweight Gateway.

-&#42;&#42;Total amount of non-hyper threaded cores that this domain controller has installed.<br>While hyper threading is acceptable for the ATA Lightweight Gateway, when planning for capacity, you should count actual cores and not hyper threaded cores.
+&#42;&#42;Total number of non-hyper threaded cores that this domain controller has installed.<br>While hyper threading is acceptable for the ATA Lightweight Gateway, when planning for capacity, you should count actual cores and not hyper threaded cores.

 &#42;&#42;&#42;Total amount of memory that this domain controller has installed.

 > [!NOTE]
-> -   If the domain controller does not have the necessary amount of resources required by the ATA Lightweight Gateway, the domain controller performance will not be effected, but the ATA Lightweight Gateway might not operate as expected.
+> -   If the domain controller does not have the resources required by the ATA Lightweight Gateway, domain controller performance is not effected, but the ATA Lightweight Gateway might not operate as expected.
 > -   When running as a virtual machine dynamic memory or any other memory ballooning feature is not supported.
 > -   For optimal performance, set the **Power Option** of the ATA Lightweight Gateway to **High Performance**.
-> -   A minimum of 5 GB of space is required and 10 GB is recommended.
-This includes space needed for the ATA binaries, [ATA logs](troubleshooting-ata-using-logs.md) and [performance logs](troubleshooting-ata-using-perf-counters.md).
+> -   A minimum of 5 GB of space is required and 10 GB is recommended, including space needed for the ATA binaries, [ATA logs](troubleshooting-ata-using-logs.md) and [performance logs](troubleshooting-ata-using-perf-counters.md).

 ### ATA Gateway Sizing

-Consider the following when deciding how many ATA Gateways to deploy.
+Consider the following issues when deciding how many ATA Gateways to deploy.

 -	**Active Directory forests and domains**<br>
 	ATA can monitor traffic from multiple domains from a single Active Directory forest.
 Monitoring multiple Active Directory forests requires separate ATA deployments.
-A single ATA deployment should not be configured to monitor network traffic of domain controllers from different forests.
+Do not configure a single ATA deployment to monitor network traffic of domain controllers from different forests.

 -	**Port Mirroring**<br>
 Port mirroring considerations might require you to deploy multiple ATA Gateways per data center or branch site.